gbmhunter/blog/content/pcb-design/component-packages/sot-162-1-component-package/_index.md

 ## Overview

 The `SOT-162-1` package is a NXP synonym for the `SOIC-16W` (wide SOIC with 16-pins) package.
-See the link:../soic-component-package[SOIC Component Package page] for more information.
+See the [SOIC Component Package page](../soic-component-package) for more information.